-- Anticipated Public Benefits Discuss the technical, economic, social, and other benefits to the public as a whole, if the project is successful and is carried over into Phase III.
+- 3. In addition, each line or paragraph containing trade secrets or commercial or financial information that is privileged must be marked with brackets or other clear identification, such as highlighting. - Table of Contents - Significance, Background Information, and Technical Approach - o Identification and Significance of the Problem or Opportunity, and Technical Approach Define the specific technical problem or opportunity addressed by your application.
+Provide enough background information, so that the importance of the problem/opportunity is clear.
+Indicate the overall technical approach to the problem/opportunity and the part that the proposed research plays in providing needed results. - Anticipated Public Benefits Discuss the technical, economic, social, and other benefits to the public as a whole, if the project is successful and is carried over into Phase III.
 Identify specific groups in the commercial sector as well as the Federal government that would benefit from the projected results.
 Describe the resultant product or process, the likelihood that it could lead to a marketable product, and the significance of the market. - Degree to which Technical Feasibility has been Demonstrated For Initial Phase II applications, discuss the purpose of your Phase I research, the research carried out, the research findings or results, and your estimate of technical feasibility.
 In particular, address the degree to which the Phase I objectives have been met.
-The Initial Phase II application should include all relevant information concerning the research carried out in Phase I. Technical reviewers are not always the same as used in Phase I, therefore, may not be familiar with the Phase I application. - For Technology Transfer Opportunities, you must include an update on the status of the option agreement with the Research Institution. - For Sequential Phase II applications, please discuss the purpose of your Phase II research, the research carried out, the research findings or results, and your estimate of technical feasibility.
+The Initial Phase II application should include all relevant information concerning the research carried out in Phase I. Technical reviewers are not always the same as used in Phase I, therefore, may not be familiar with the Phase I application. - o For Technology Transfer Opportunities, you must include an update on the status of the option agreement with the Research Institution. - o For Sequential Phase II applications, please discuss the purpose of your Phase II research, the research carried out, the research findings or results, and your estimate of technical feasibility.
 In particular, address the degree to which the Phase II objectives have been met.
-If you have completed your Phase II Final Technical Report, you may cite it here and attach it to Field 12 of the RESEARCH AND RELATED Other Project Information form. - The Phase II Project - Technical Objectives State the specific technical objectives of the Phase II research and development.
+If you have completed your Phase II Final Technical Report, you may cite it here and attach it to Field 12 of the RESEARCH AND RELATED Other Project Information form.

+• The Phase II Project

+- Technical Objectives State the specific technical objectives of the Phase II research and development.
 If submitting a sequential Phase IIA or IIB application, please clearly indicate the need for additional funding beyond that provided in the initial Phase II award. - Work Plan This section should be a substantial part of the technical application.
 Provide an explicit, detailed description of the Phase II research approach and work to be performed.
-Indicate what will be done, by whom (small business, subcontractors, or consultants) where it will be done, and how the work will be carried out. - Link the work plan to the objectives of the proposed project.
+Indicate what will be done, by whom (SBC, subcontractors, or consultants) where it will be done, and how the work will be carried out. - Link the work plan to the objectives of the proposed project.
 Discuss methods planned to achieve each objective or task explicitly and in detail.
 Be sure to address how the research or research and development effort could lead to a product, process, or service in Phase III.
 Show how the management direction and control of the project will be assured.
-Regardless of the proportion of the work or funding of each of the performers under the grant, the small business is to be the primary grantee with overall responsibility for its performance. - Performance Schedule Phase II projects are typically for 24 months.
-Please note that the performance period should cover two budget periods of up to 12 months each.
-Funding for the 2nd budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.
-Please state in this section if the project will be completed in less than 24 months and identify the proposed project length in weeks.
-Briefly describe the important milestones and the estimated amount of time for completing each task described in the work plan. - Facilities/Equipment Describe available equipment and physical facilities necessary to carry out the Phase II effort.
-Equipment is defined in 2 CFR 200.33 as "tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$5,000."
-Items of equipment to be leased or purchased must be described and justified in this section.
-If the equipment, instrumentation, and facilities are not the property of the applicant and are not to be purchased or leased, the source must be identified and their availability and expected costs specifically confirmed in this section.
-A principal of the organization that owns or operates the facilities/equipment must provide written verification regarding the availability and cost of facilities/equipment and any associated technician cost.
-SBCs may get credit for obtaining this equipment as an in-kind Phase II commercial contribution as described below in section 6 below.
+Regardless of the proportion of the work or funding of each of the performers under the grant, the SBC is to be the primary grantee with overall responsibility for its performance.